Shilpi1207/digital_law_assistance/README.md

 This tool helps bridge the gap between legal professionals and users seeking legal advice.

 Way to open the file??
-   To see the project file just go open the minor02 folder
+   To see the project file just open the minor02-main folder